Samuel F. Morrison: Work in libraries

 Morrison began the Frostproof Living Learning Library Center, an experimental project in Frostproof, Florida funded by the Library Services and Construction Act providing library services to migrant workers.
 He directed the library from 1972 to 1974.

 Morrison was hired by the newly formed Broward County Library system as the assistant to the director in August 1974 and became deputy director in 1976, working in that role for eleven years.

-In May 1987 Morrison was handpicked by Chicago mayor Harold Washington to oversee construction of the Chicago Public Library central branch.
+In May 1987 Morrison was appointed by Chicago mayor Harold Washington to oversee construction of the Chicago Public Library central branch.
 For the next three years he served as Deputy Commissioner/Chief Librarian, supervising library staff while working with the city and its consultants and serving as the library board's liaison with contractors building the new library, which would become the Harold Washington branch.

 In 1990 Morrison returned to the Broward County Library, this time as the director of the library system.
 During Morrison's years with Broward County Library, the system grew from four branches to thirty-eight branches; the system was named Library Journal's "Library of the Year" in 1996.

 Inspired by a visit to the Auburn Avenue Research Library on African American Culture and History in Atlanta, Morrison began promoting and fundraising for the creation of the Broward County Library's African-American Research Library and Cultural Center.
 The 60,000 square-foot AARLCC opened in Fort Lauderdale in 2002 and became not only a research library, but an education and community center as well as a gathering place for celebrations of African American history and culture.

 Morrison retired from his role as director of the Broward County Library in 2003.